oVirt/ovirt-site/source/feature/virtio-scsi.html.md

         -   Note: Each device on a virtio-scsi controller is represented as a logical unit, or LUN.
 The LUNs are grouped into targets.
 Each device can have a maximum of 256 targets per controller and 16,384 logical units per target.
 *   How hot-plug is affected:
     -   Hot-plugging a disk with virtio-scsi interface should attach a new controller?
 Or, reuse the current SCSI controller?
+        -   Assume that a controller already exists in the VM?
-        -   How to verify that a controller already exists in the VM?
+        -   Or, how to verify that a controller already exists in the VM (try/catch or using virDomainGetXMLDesc)?
-    -   Hot-unplugging a disk should remove the controller (currently, not supported by libvirt)?
+    -   Hot-unplugging a disk should remove the controller as well? (currently, not supported by libvirt)

 ### Future Work